 Scottish Graveyards, the Haunt of Bodysnatchers

-Thus, graveyards became the haunt of bodysnatchers, or ‘Ressurectionists’ as they euphemistically were called, who performed their nefarious deeds under cover of darkness.
+Thus, graveyards became the haunt of bodysnatchers, or ‘Resurrectionists’ as they euphemistically were called, who performed their nefarious deeds under cover of darkness.
 Wooden spades were used to scrape away the earth and had the benefit of being quieter and caused less damage than the metal variety.
-They would then prize open the coffin, and using hooks and ropes, slide out the corpse.
+They would then prize open the coffin and using hooks and ropes, slide out the corpse.

 Scottish Graveyards as a source of Literary Inspiration